lmuntaner/tech-introduction-product-people/docs/databases/databases.md

 The main database model at the moment is [Relational Databases](./relational.md).

-There are other models that are classified as being non relational, also known as [nosql databases](./non-relational.md).
+There are other models that are classified as being non relational, also known as [noSQL databases](./non-relational.md).

 ## Who uses databases

-Almost every single web on Internet is connected to at least on database.
+Almost every single web on Internet is connected to at least one database.
 It is the servers that are connected to databases.

-Databases is the main way to store and read information in any software.
+Databases are the main way to store and read information in any software.
+Not just for web applications.